 M-LC 202 Principles of Bible Teaching (3) A study of the principles and procedures of teaching the Bible effectively in a church setting.
-The focus of the course is on the preparation of a Bible lesson utilizing a written lesson plan.
+The course focuses on considering hermeneutical theory and sound exegetical methods.
+The aim of the course is to equip students to properly prepare and teach Bible lessons in a local church setting.